Long-duration electricity storage needs for coping with Dunkelflaute events in Europe: Discussion

 Similarly, electricity demand is likely to increase in summer in many European countries because of a growing demand for cooling \cite{colelli_air_2023}.
 While this may increase flexibility requirements of the future energy system, we expect the additional demand from cooling would affect short-duration flexibility options rather than long-duration storage, considering typical diurnal cooling patterns and their partial coincidence with solar \ac{PV} generation peaks.
 Our analysis also indicates that the most pronounced renewable energy droughts, which also drive long-duration storage needs, primarily occur in winter and not in summer in an interconnected European energy system.

 Next, our analysis excludes industrial and commercial load shifting or shedding as well as optimized grid interactions of battery-electric vehicles.
 While these flexibility options would generally enhance system flexibility, their impact on long-duration storage capacity remains likely limited because of their short duration.
 Similarly, we do not consider long-duration storage technologies other than hydrogen cavern and porous storage in combination with electrolyzers and hydrogen turbines.
 For example, methanol-based long-duration storage in combination with Allam cycle turbines could be a potential alternative \cite{brown_ultra_2023}.
 This technology does not depend on highly localized underground sites but allows for aboveground storage that can generally be placed anywhere \cite{caglayan_technical_2020,talukdar_techno-economic_2024}, which could lead to spatial redistribution of least-cost storage capacity.
 Further, if this alternative storage technology came with higher roundtrip efficiencies or with lower costs than assumed here for hydrogen-based long-duration storage, least-cost storage capacities aggregated across all countries are likely to increase compared to our results.
 Importantly, we do not argue that hydrogen-based underground storage in combination with electrolyzers and hydrogen turbines is the only or best technology to serve as long-duration storage.
 We have chosen this technology as it seems the very promising given current knowledge.
 The least-cost long-duration storage capacities found in this analysis can also be considered as the energy amounts that need to be shifted or covered by any alternative technology.

 Importantly, our analysis focuses exclusively on least-cost solutions and does not account for near-optimal system configurations, which could, for instance, exhibit lower implementation barriers or greater societal acceptability.
 Future work could employ a modeling-to-generate-alternatives approach to explore the extent to which such near-optimal capacity layouts exist and at what additional system costs \cite{lombardi_near-optimal_2025}.
+Likewise, it would be of interest to investigate how uncertainties over future technology cost or demand developments impact storage outcomes, e.g.,~by using Monte Carlo simulations or other techniques for optimization under uncertainty.